zhannamatuzak/six-scoops-ice-cream/README.md

 ### Manual Testing

-The functionality of the game was tested by me right away after writing the new function.
+The functionality of the game was tested by me right away after writing a new function.

 ---